Mark C. McCullough

 Prior to PacifiCorp, Cupparo worked for Texaco and Koch Industries, supporting their natural gas, power and pipeline businesses.
 He earned a bachelor’s degree in computer information systems from Colorado State University.

-Senior Vice President - Controls and Field Services, AEP Transmission, American Electric Power
+Senior Vice President - Transmission Ventures, Strategy & Policy, American Electric Power

 R. Patrick Reiten